IvanDamNation/django_study_fifth/README.md

 # django_study_third

-My third practice project in Django and HTML
+My fourth practice project in Django and HTML

-This is simple project on Django.
+This is simple (still) project on Django.

 Features:
-1) News list
+1) News search/filter
-2) Access to the full version of news on it's own page
+2) Add, edit and delete news in client
-3) Custom censor filter (for words in censor_list.txt)
+3) Reworked some previous parts

-Made for third practice exercise in chapter "Django and backend" for SkillFactory
+Made for fourth practice exercise in chapter "Django and backend" for SkillFactory

 Superuser: